SmartInfrastructures/fuel-specs/specs/6.1/nova-docker.rst

 Nova-Docker: Docker driver for OpenStack Nova
 =============================================

-We would like to develop a plugin to configure one or more computes node as docker-hypervisor.
+We would like to develop a new Fuel plugin in order to enable the Docker hypervisor support.
+We will integrate  the community driver, available at [1].
-Nova-docker[1] is a driver that permits nova to load and run docker container images.

 The nova-docker environment consists of two parts:
-- a compute node configured for run docker images
+- one or more compute nodes should be configured to support Docker.
-- a glance node configured for store docker images
+- the docker images are managed by Glance

 Problem description